pbogre/jetlog/README.md

 has appropriate ownership, otherwise it won't start.

-**Non-stable releases**: You can pull the image with the `:experimental` tag to gain access to the latest featuers which have not been thoroughly tested yet.
+**Non-stable releases**: You can pull the image with the `:experimental` tag to gain access to the latest features which have not been thoroughly tested yet.

 ### manual (development)